APPENDIX 1 ANALYSING INCOME DISTRIBUTION

 When the population is divided into five equally sized groups, the quantiles are called quintiles.
 If there are 10 groups, they are deciles, and division into 100 groups gives percentiles.
 Thus the first quintile will comprise the first two deciles and the first 20 percentiles.

 This publication frequently presents data classified into income quintiles, supplemented by data relating to the 2nd and 3rd deciles combined.
-The latter is included to enable quintile style analysis to be carried out without undue impact from very low incomes which may not accurately reflect levels of economic wellbeing (see paragraphs 25 and 26 in the Explanatory Notes).
+The latter is included to enable quintile style analysis to be carried out without undue impact from very low incomes which may not accurately reflect levels of economic wellbeing (see paragraphs 30 to 33 of Explanatory Notes).

 Equivalised disposable household income is the income measure used to define the quantiles shown in this publication, and the quantiles each comprise the same number of persons, that is, they are person weighted.